jonas089/articles/fft.md

 When we apply NTT to 2 distinct polynomials, we can use their newly found value representation to perform arithmetic such as addition, multiplication and inverse multiplication (=division) to find solutions for real problems.

-Once we have applied our arithmetic, we perform INTT / IFFT (the inverse NTT algorithm), which is exactly the same as the regular NTT / FFT except that we raise each of our roots of unity by -1 and normalize the result.
+Once we have applied our arithmetic, we perform INTT / IFFT (the inverse NTT algorithm), which is exactly the same as the regular NTT / FFT except that we take the inverse of each of our roots of unity  ω^-1 and normalize the result.
 In order to normalize the result we have to divide by n.

 We can think of our result X[k] as a share in a pool of accumulated values and when performing IFFT or INTT we redeem our contributions from that pool for each frequency `k`.
 While we generally avoid abstraction this analogy can help you further explore the idea of chunking frequencies in FFT / NTT.